BHFaction/SmartThermometer/firmware/README.md

-# TinyFlies Firmware
+# Firmware

-This project contains the source code for the TinyFlies.
+This project contains the source code for the SmartThermometer.

 ## Environment